 How to design for augmented and virtual reality

 Designing an augmented reality UX is not significantly different from the existing web designs or application designs for mobile devices.
-AR itself is a unique experience which enhances the satisfaction of the user.
-If we analyse the case study of the Pokemon Go, we will find that the success secret for pokemon go was that they were using ar in the game.
+AR itself is a unique experience that enhances the satisfaction of the user.
+If we analyze the case study of Pokemon Go, we will find that the success secret for pokemon go was that they were using ar in the game.

-Another essential factor in augmented reality UX is that it can provide you with the virtual solution in your existing physical world, which is very promising and leads toward satisfaction.
+Another essential factor in augmented reality UX is that it can provide you with a virtual solution in your existing physical world, which is very promising and leads toward satisfaction.
 An excellent example of this is IKEA and Pepperfry.
-They are using augmented reality into their application to the user to give them real-time idea for their physical space concerning the products they are offering.
+They are using augmented reality in their application to the user to give them real-time ideas for their physical space concerning the products they are offering.

-While in the whole exercise of designing an augmented reality UX, there are few things which need special attention:
+While in the whole exercise of designing an augmented reality UX, there are few things that need special attention:

 - To understand the challenge in the 3d space.